xeruf/nodal/README.md

 With everything being a task, areas and projects can also have all kinds of tags and attributes.
 And then subtasks may inherit these attributes (particularly tags).

+More fundamentals:
+- UNIX philosophy: use plain text is possible, separate into independent modules
+- Complete control: Inbuilt reports and attributes should use available configuration, so that the user can change fundamental parts of the system

 ## Task attributes

 A task has attributes, and each attribute is of one of the following types: